ABOUT

 Proceedings of the 14th International Conference on COMmunication Systems and NETworkS (COMSNETS 2022)

-Conferences PDF T. Jain, Avaneesh, R. Verma, and R. Shorey
+Conferences PDF Tanmay Jain, Avaneesh, Rohit Verma, and Rajeev Shorey

 Latency-Memory Optimized Splitting of Convolution Neural Networks for Resource Constrained Edge Devices

-T. Jain, Avaneesh, R. Verma, and R. Shorey Conferences
+Tanmay Jain, Avaneesh, Rohit Verma, and Rajeev Shorey Conferences

 With the increasing reliance of users on smart devices, bringing essential computation at the edge has become a crucial requirement for any type of business.
 Many such computations utilize Convolution Neural Networks (CNNs) to perform AI tasks, having high resource and computation requirements, that are infeasible for edge devices.
 Splitting the CNN architecture to perform part of the computation on edge and remaining on the cloud is an area of research that has seen increasing interest in the field.
 In this paper, we assert that running CNNs between an edge device and the cloud is synonymous with solving a resource-constrained optimization problem that minimizes the latency and maximizes resource utilization at the edge.
 We formulate a multi-objective optimization problem and propose the LMOS algorithm to achieve a Pareto efficient solution.
 Experiments done on real-world edge devices show that LMOS ensures feasible execution of different CNN models at the edge and also improves upon existing state-of-the-art approaches.